Design Projects

 • Participating in practical, innovative resolution strategies and design

-• Gaining experience working with equipment in MSE
+• Gaining experience working with industry caliber equipment and techniques

-• Receiving wisdom, advice, and feedback from mentors from each partnering company
+• Receiving wisdom, advice, and feedback from faculty as well as mentors from partnering companies

 • Exploring new concepts and processes through a low-cost, low-risk investigation